Best Nanaimo Bars Recipe 🇨🇦 Easy Homemade Canadian No-Bake Dessert

 So, if you’ve never had a Nanaimo Bar before, you’re missing out on a culinary simple pleasure!

-Like the name would suggest, these tasty little confections come from Nanaimo, British Colombia.
+Like the name would suggest, Nanaimo Bars originated in Nanaimo, British Columbia, and became popular across Canada during the 1950s and 1960s.
 Though the exact origin and original recipe creator seems to be a mystery, these sweet treats are popular and well known throughout the country of Canada and beyond.

 Fridge